-Even those without Irish blood will love this fun Irish tricolor shot for St. Patrick's Day
+Even those without Irish blood will love this fun Irish tricolor (Irish flag) shot for St. Patrick's Day

 Celebrating St. Patrick’s Day is a great tradition and an excellent excuse to party in the middle of March.
 Even those without a drop of Irish blood can be Irish for a day!
 Among the best ways to celebrate is with a great drink.